Van Oord: Major projects

 Projects undertaken by the company include the Oosterscheldekering between Schouwen-Duiveland and Noord-Beveland completed in 1986, the Palm Jumeirah in Dubai completed in 2003, the IJsselmeer pipeline in the Netherlands completed in 2006 and the World in Dubai completed in 2008.
-A US sales and support office was opened in Houston Texas in 2010.
+A US sales and support office was opened in Houston, Texas in 2010.

-In December 2016, the company entered a consortium with partners Shell, Eneco, and Mitsubishi/DGE and was awarded the Borssele 3 and 4 project.
+In December 2016, the company entered a consortium with partners Shell, Eneco, and Mitsubishi/DGE and was awarded the Borssele III & IV project.
 It was obtained for the strike price of 54.50 euro cents per megawatt-hour, the Netherlands’ lowest-ever strike price at that time.

 In mid-2018, Van Oord announced the acquisition of MPI Offshore from the Vroon Group.
 MPI Offshore has specialized in offshore wind installations since 2003 as a contractor.
 Van Oord also takes over the two ships and crew.
 The transaction is subject to antitrust clearance, but is expected to close by the end of September 2018.
 Van Oord is mainly strengthening its position in the British offshore wind energy market.